What is the history of Shishukunj ?

 How many children attend?

 The number of children that attend vary by centre, and each year, depending on capacity.
-We have approximately 230 children at Kenton, 180 children at Finchley and 30 children at Croydon in 2017/18.
+We have approximately 230 children at Harrow and 180 children at Finchley.

 What is your child/adult ratio?

 We always ensure we have a minimum ratio of 1 adult (over the age of 18) to 8 children at each centre, as recommended by the NSPCC, but would typically have more adults than the minimum required.

 Do you offer trial sessions?